personalnexus/ShUtilities/README.md

 ## Time

+* __BusinessCalendar__: Default implementation of IBusinessCalendar containing the given holidays (or none if the default constructor is used)
 * __BusinessCalendarExtensions__: extension methods for DateTime using information from an IBusinessCalendar e.g. AddBusinessDays() similar to AddDays()
 * __DateExtenstions__: convenience methods for comparing DateTime
 * __IBusinessCalendar__: an interface that provides information on whether a given date is a business day or not